prajwalx7/travel_app_ui/README.md

 # Travel App UI

-  A travel app ui completly made with Flutter and Dart
+  A travel app ui completly made with Flutter and Dart.

-# Tools used:
+# Tools used
   - **Provider - State Management**
   - **GetX - Routing/Navigation and Animation**
   - **Lottie - Animations**